Skip to article frontmatterSkip to article content

 Evaluates IfOperation conditions (including expression-derived conditions via CompOp/CondOp/NotOp) and replaces resolved ones with selected-branch operations.
 Phi outputs are substituted with selected-branch values throughout the block.

-def separate(self, block: Block) -> SimplifiedProgram
+def plan(self, block: Block) -> ProgramPlan

 Validates C→Q→C pattern with single quantum segment.